 Round Trip Length – 1 mile

 This trail is the shortest of them all and offers a huge reward.
 At the end of the trail, you will climb a man-made tower.
 From here you will be treated to stunning 360° views.
 The Smoky Mountain skyline is to the left, while the Tennessee Valley is to the right.
 There are no steep drop-offs on either side of the trail, and it is also paved.
-Although this trail is paved, I do not recommend bringing strollers due to the the steep incline of the path
+Although this trail is paved, I do not recommend bringing strollers due to the steep incline of the path

 Laurel Falls Hiking Trail